 Coolant Temperature Sensor

 The coolant temperature sensor plays a critical role in fuel management.
-This sensor is usually made of a semiconductor material called Germanium.
 When the semiconductor material heats up, the resistance will decrease.
 This is the opposite of most conductor materials, which usually increase resistance when heated.
 By measuring the resistance of the coolant temperature sensor, your computer can approximate the temperature of the coolant circulating through the engine and adjust the fuel mapping accordingly.

 When an engine is cold, the fuel management computer practically dumps fuel into the engine until it warms up.
 Some motors will have a special cold-start injector to add additional fuel.
 As the engine heats up and reaches operating temperature, it requires less fuel because the pistons are hot and sealing the pressures more efficiently, among other things.